MrGeorgeK55/Macropad-3-keys-1-knob/README.md

 C1 represents the code field of the second consumer key
 (rarelly you need a mod for consumer keys so it is not used)

-### Note
+> [!NOTE]
-The keyboard and consumer keys have 2 states, this because in consumer keys Play/Pause are two different keys and for Keyboard becomes useful to have Ctrl+c and Ctrl+v in the same key
+> The keyboard and consumer keys have 2 states, this because in consumer keys Play/Pause are two different keys and for Keyboard becomes useful to have Ctrl+c and Ctrl+v in the same key

 ### For macro keys